Rebeccayazbeck/Intro_to_Object_Oriented_Programming-CSC243/README.md

 # Intro_to_Object_Oriented_Programming-CSC243
-This repository holds all of the lab work, projects, and assignments I completed throughout my first semester at LAU.
+This repository includes some of the lab work, projects, and assignments I completed throughout my first semester at LAU.
+Vey basic and bigenner friendly practice exemples to better understand Object Oriented Programming concept in python.